Elizdam/LITA-CLASSDOCUMENTATION/README.md

 ### Data sources

 ### Tools used.
--Microsoft Excel for datacleaning,analysis and visualization.
+-Microsoft excel for data cleaning,analysis and visualisation.
--SQL-structured Query language for querying of data -Github for portfolio building.
+-SQL-Structured query language for querying of data.
+-Gihub for portfolio building